tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-3.md

 ---
-title: Godot 4 Golang MMO Part 3
+title: Creating a chatroom with Godot 4 for an MMO with Go
-description: How to make an online chatroom with Godot 4 and Go
+description: Learn how to create a chatroom in Godot 4 for an MMO with Go using WebSockets and Protocol Buffers.
 redditurl:
 ---

-We've been neglecting the client side until now...
-In [the last post](/2024/11/09/godot-golang-mmo-part-2), we built a websocket server in Go that is ready to start receiving our protocol buffer messages.
-In this post, we can finally start building the Godot and get a basic chatroom working.
+We've been neglecting the client side... until now.
+In [the last post](/2024/11/09/godot-golang-mmo-part-2), we focused on setting up the Go server with WebSockets and Protocol Buffers for message handling.
+Now it's time to shift gears and build the client side.
+In this tutorial, we will dive into Godot 4 to implement a basic chatroom where users can send and receive messages in real-time.
+We'll walk through setting up the client, connecting it to the server, and creating a functional log to display chat messages.
+By the end of this post, you'll have a working chat system ready for further expansion!

 ## The WebSocket client in Godot